syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 {% endtabs %}

-The words to be replaced can also be defined within the language definition in the configuration file, as shown below.
+The words to be replaced can also be defined within the language definition in the configuration file.

 {% highlight xaml %}